SSCAP: Self-supervised Co-occurrence Action Parsing for Unsupervised Temporal Action Segmentation: Experiments

 \subsection{Comparison of Feature Learning}

+In the section, we explore what type of self-supervised design best fits for the unsupervised action segmentation task.
 We study three different self-supervised feature learning methods: (1) SpeedNet~\cite{speednet}, (2) RotationNet~\cite{rotationet}, and (3) ShuffleLearn~\cite{shufflelearn}, and compare the results on Breakfast dataset in Table~\ref{tab:differentmodelssinglecolumn}.
 All the numbers in the table are generated without using the co-occurrence matrix and the multi-occur temporal path, so that we can purely evaluate the effectiveness of features without bringing any additional factors.

-We conduct the experiments on self-supervised training (1) only on Kinetics dataset (i.e., (d) - (f)), (2) only on Breakfast dataset (i.e., (g) - (i)) and (3) first on Kinectics dataset and then on Breakfast dataset (i.e., (j) - (l)), to further explore that whether we need to train on target dataset (i.e., Breakfast in our case) to get a good feature representation for the task.
+We conduct the experiments on self-supervised training (1) only on Kinetics dataset (i.e., row (d) - (f)), (2) only on Breakfast dataset (i.e., row (g) - (i)) and (3) first on Kinectics dataset and then on Breakfast dataset (i.e., row (j) - (l)), to further explore that whether we need to train on target dataset (i.e., Breakfast in our case) to get a good feature representation for the task.
 From the table we can find that:

-(1) Based on experiment (a) - (l), we conclude that SpeedNet trained on Kinectics shown in (d) performs the best and gives better performance than SOTA as in (c);
+(1) Based on experiment (a) - (l), we conclude that SpeedNet trained on Kinectics shown in row (d) performs the best;

 (2) Based on experiment (d) - (l), RotationNet consistently performs worse than SpeedNet and ShuffleLearn.
 This may due to the fact that RotationNet is using self-supervised signal from spatial dimension, which may lack of ability to model the temporal characteristics between frames.
 SpeedNet and ShuffleLearn, however, use temporal augmentation as the self-supervised signal, so that they may have stronger capability in modeling the temporal relations among frames and thus are more suitable for temporal action segmentation.
-The results also indicate that it is important to capture temporal relations among frames in feature learning for the segmentation task.
-In addition, SpeedNet, as one of the most emerging and successful video self-supervised learning approaches, consistently outperforms the ShuffleLearn, showing the effectiveness of it;
+The results also indicate that not all the self-supervised learning methods can help improve the performance, it is important to capture temporal relations among frames in feature learning for the segmentation task.
+In addition, SpeedNet, as one of the most emerging video self-supervised learning approaches, consistently outperforms the ShuffleLearn, showing the effectiveness of it;

 (3) Based on experiment (b), (d), (e), (f), self-supervised features always perform better than classical I3D feature pre-trained on Kinetics.
 We argue that while the I3D feature trained for action recognition task optimizes feature representation on video clip level, self-supervised learning representation implicitly learns better frame-level representation and can better capture the temporal structure inside the clip;